torvalds/linux/Documentation/driver-api/pm/devices.rst

 Some details here may be platform-specific.
-Systems may have devices that can be fully active in certain sleep states, such as an LCD display that's refreshed using DMA while most of the system is sleeping lightly ... and its frame buffer might even be updated by a DSP or other non-Linux CPU while the Linux control processor stays idle.
+Systems may have devices that can be fully active in certain sleep states, such as an LCD display that's refreshed using DMA while most of the system is sleeping lightly ... and its frame buffer might even be updated by a DSP or other non-GNU/Linux CPU while the GNU/Linux control processor stays idle.

 Moreover, the specific actions taken may depend on the target system state.
 One target system state might allow a given device to be very operational;